As your business grows and changes you are naturally going to have price increases.

 Remember, your business depends on them.
 I always do extra special little things for my loyal clients.
 Any of my repeat clients received a metal ornament with an image from their session this past holiday season.
 I have a family who has been with me since I was charging portfolio building prices and they continue to book 1-3 sessions a year.
 I have given them free sessions or waived travel fees to their home that is nearly an hour from my house.
 If a returning client makes a big order on top of my all inclusive price, I will throw in some extra prints as a thank you.
 I always make sure they know how much I appreciate them.

 Finally, make peace with the fact that you will lose some clients when you increase your prices.
 This is okay.
 Try not to take it personally.
 There are enough clients for everyone, I promise.

 Elena Blair, Washington

 CMU Instructor | CM Mentor

 With a Canon 5d mark II and a few choice lenses in hand, Seattle photographer and NICU/Labor and Delivery nurse Elena Blair began working with film about ten years ago and then dipped her toes in the digital pool in 2010.
 Often described as fine art documentary, her photography is natural, organic, and emotive which is an extension of her family and their lifestyle.
-Elena, her husband, and two children (baby number 3 is on the way) are an active family that enjoys biking, hiking, and skiing.
-Elena is the instructor of CMU’s workshop Shooting 205: Going Beyond the Pose.
+Elena, her husband, and three children are an active family that enjoys biking, hiking, and skiing.
+Elena is the instructor of CMU’s workshop Going Beyond the Pose.